gemachistesfaye/Frontend-Showcase/Project Assignement/README.md

 - Document learning progress during the bootcamp
 - Showcase frontend development skills
-- Serve as a foundation for future portfolio projects
+- Serve as a foundation for future others projects

 ---